 Dynamic, self-motivated professional sought to join our passionate, creative, fast-paced, results-driven economic development team.
 We are looking for a super star to lead downtown economic revitalization in partnership with the Downtown Development Partnership of Great Falls (an accredited National Main Street program) and the Great Falls Business Improvement District.
 You will meet with existing downtown businesses to aid in their retention and expansion, conduct market research, work to attract businesses and developers to downtown, and provide overall aid in our downtown business development efforts.
 Involves coordination, cold-calling, networking, relationship building, project management, advocacy, marketing events, meeting with businesses, listening, and additional client business development services.
 Position may involve travel in region, U.S. and Canada.
 Looking for a star with demonstrated achievement in business development.
 Requires excellent writing, computer, and communication skills.
 Live on the Missouri River along the Rocky Mountain Front and work with a great team!
 Salary range $45,000-55,000 with excellent benefits, professional development, growth opportunities, and flexible work environment.
 EOE.
 Cover letter and resume to Brett Doney, President, BDoney@GrowGreatFalls.org.
 Open until we find a great candidate.

-SBA 504 rates came in even lower in September.
-The 25-year loan effective rate came in at 3.44%; 20-year at 3.553%; and, 20-year refinance at 3.388%.
-There was no 10-year equipment debenture sale this month but July’s sale came in at 3.553%.
-These rates are FIXED for the life of the loan and are inclusive of all on-going fees.
+The 25-year loan effective rate came in at 3.74%; 20-year at 3.679%; 20-year refinance at 3.681%; and, 10-year equipment 3.852%.
+These rates are FIXED for the life of the loan and are inclusive of all fees.
 If you would like to find out how to get financing for commercial real estate and equipment at potentially lower rates than you’re paying for your home mortgage, please contact Jill Kohles at 406-590-1056 or JKohles@GrowGreatFalls.org.